shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-targeting-and-attribution-challenges.md

 ---
 title: Microsoft Invest - Mobile Targeting and Attribution Challenges
-description: In this article, explore the challenges and problems related to mobile targeting and attribution, along with their relevant solutions.
+description: In this article, explore the key challenges and problems related to mobile targeting and attribution, along with their relevant solutions.
 ---

 # Microsoft Invest - Mobile targeting and attribution challenges